Politics

 Share

-Other topics covered in the curriculum include Computer Studies, Gender Mainstreaming, Education, Anti-Corruption Laws, and training on Harassment and Gender-Based Crimes.
-Trainees will also learn about the Discrimination Persons with Disabilities Prohibition Act, Election Security under the Electoral Act 2022, Public Relations, Map Reading, and Cybercrime.
-More advanced subjects like Crafts and Artificial Intelligence will also be taught, ensuring that recruits are equipped with a wide range of modern skills.
+Other topics covered in the curriculum include Computer Studies, Gender Mainstreaming, Sex Education, Anti-Corruption Laws, and training on Harassment and Gender-Based Crimes.
+Trainees will also learn about the Discrimination Against Persons with Disabilities Prohibition Act, Election Security under the Electoral Act 2022, Public Relations, Map Reading, and Cybercrime.
+More advanced subjects like Combat Crafts and Artificial Intelligence will also be taught, ensuring that recruits are equipped with a wide range of modern skills.

 In his statement, ACP Adejibi highlighted the Nigeria Police Force’s dedication to continuous improvement and officer sensitization.
-The goal is to ensure that recruits are not only well-trained but also equipped with the knowledge and skills required to address the evolving challenges of modern policing.
+The goal is to ensure that recruits are not only well-trained but also equipped with the essential knowledge and skills required to address the evolving challenges of modern policing.
 This initiative is part of a broader effort to collaborate with stakeholders in creating a safer, crime-free society for all.

 Share